MagicFoundation/PlatformSDKs/README.md

   * delete the unwanted provisioning profiles
 * Open Xcode on the Mac and go to the Devices (Window > Devices).
 * Right-click the device (ex the iphone 7) and select Show Provisioning Profiles…
-* If you do not see your new provisioning profile:
-  * Click the plus sign button to add a provisioning profile.
-  * Find your provisioning profile, select it and click Install.
-  * Click Done to close the window.
-* Delete also all unwanted Provisioning Profile from your mobile device
+* Delete all unwanted Provisioning Profile from your mobile device
+* Install an app from delphi in the mobile device.
+This will also install the provisioning profile in the mobile device.

 Configure Delphi to use the framework SDKs